FLIPPERLyle's

 Don't Be a Hero

-Between Us — The Core Loop Is Simple (Everything Else Is Extra)
+Between Us — The Rules Are Deep.
+The Core Loop Isn't.

 The Research Pile